Jigsaw-Code/net-analysis/netanalysis/analysis/analyze_dns.md

 .venv/bin/jupyter notebook
 ```

-And open the Jupyter Notebook at http://localhost:8888/notebooks/netanalysis/analysis/Domain%20Analysis.ipynb
+And open the Jupyter Notebook `notebooks/netanalysis/analysis/Domain Analysis.ipynb`.

-That notebook will allow you to explore the DNS data and evaluate interference.
+That notebook will allow you to explore the DNS data and analyze possible interference.